benscott/mp-financial-interests/README.md

 Assumptions & limitations
 -------------------------

-The published interests data isn't uniformally structured, so the source records should be checked for confirmation.
+The published interests data isn't uniformally structured, so source records should be checked for confirmation.

 There are also some known issues with the scripts: